Koverse/documentation/docs/source/devguide.rst

 Data Model
 ^^^^^^^^^^

-The Koverse data model has two main conceptual components: **Records**, and **Data Collections**.
+The Koverse data model has two main conceptual components: **Records**, and **Data Sets**.
-Logically, each Data Collection contains a set of Records.
+Logically, each Data Set contains a set of Records.

-In this version of Koverse, we may refer to Data Collections as 'Data Sets'.
-They are equivalent.

-For those familiar with relational database management systems such as Oracle or MySQL, the analogy is that a Data Collection is similar to a Table, a Record is similar to a Row, and the fields of a Record are similar to the Columns.
+For those familiar with relational database management systems such as Oracle or MySQL, the analogy is that a Data Set is similar to a Table, a Record is similar to a Row, and the fields of a Record are similar to the Columns.
 However, unlike traditional relational databases, Records in a single Collection in Koverse do not have to all have the same fields, and fields can contain complex values, like lists and mappings of fields to values.

 Records